 Venereal disease was also a problem in the Second World War.
 This time there was no moral dilemma for the armed services, which issued prophylactic kits from the start.
 Although a rise in venereal disease rates was expected, they were at times extraordinarily high.
 Despite the availability of condoms, New Zealand soldiers based in Italy in 1945 were infected at a rate of 116 men per 1,000.

 Venereal disease amongst women became a concern during the Second World War, in part because of the presence of tens of thousands of American servicemen in New Zealand.
 Civilian rates did rise: between 1939 and 1942 the number of women attending venereal disease clinics nearly doubled.
-Under 1941 regulations, people could be compulsorily tested and treated for venereal disease, and the government employed the first official contact tracers.
+Under 1941 regulations, the government employed the first official contact tracers, and people could be compulsorily tested and treated for venereal disease.

 In the second half of the 20th century syphilis and gonorrhoea were two of a number of sexually transmitted infections (STIs), also termed sexually transmitted diseases (STDs).

-In the post-Second World War period antibiotic-resistant strains of gonorrhoea developed.
-Rates of other sexually transmitted infections rose in the following decades, including syphilis, Hepatitis B and C, chlamydia and genital herpes.
+In the post-Second World War period, antibiotic-resistant strains of gonorrhoea developed.
+Rates of other sexually transmitted infections, including syphilis, Hepatitis B and C, chlamydia and genital herpes, rose in the following decades.
 From the early 1980s the advent of HIV/AIDS made sexually transmitted disease a life and death matter, like syphilis before the advent of penicillin.